openjs-foundation/cross-project-council/programs/README.md

 # Foundation Program RFCs

 There are many things that this new foundation can do to support its projects!
 To capture and flesh out as may of these as possible, we will use an RFC process to accept and evaluate the proposals in this repo.
 Some of these program proposals may be determined to be required for Minimum Viable Foundation.
-These proposals

 ## When you need to follow this process